 Texas Ranger Dress Regulations

 The distinctive western dress of the Texas Rangers has evolved over two centuries.
-From 1823 through the 1880s, Rangers wore a wide variety of frontier clothing suited to life on horseback.
-There were no State clothing allowances, so each man wore what he had and what he knew would work under harsh frontier conditions.
-Hats served as protection from the sun and rain.
+From 1823 to the 1870s early Rangers wore clothing suited to frontier life on horseback.
+There were no State clothing or equipment allowances, so each man wore what he owned and knew would work under harsh frontier conditions.
+Broad-brimmed hats served as protection from the sun and rain.
 Pants were tough enough to ward off brush.
-Boots, sometimes made of oiled leather, protected the feet from rocks, thorns and water.
+Oiled leather boots protected the feet from rocks, thorns and water.

 Early Ranger, 1840s

-By he ‘Gilded Age’ of the 1890s, Rangers had become full-time professional lawmen.
-They adopted a more businesslike dress, with unmistakable western accents and accessories, suited to their role as peace keepers.
-Captains and more than a few Rangers wore suits, or coats, vests, and ties.
-They were usually clean shaven, had recent haircuts, and looked sharp.
+By the 'Gilded Age' of the 1890s, Rangers had become full-time professional lawmen.
+Captains, and many Rangers, took to dressing in suits, coats, vests, and ties around towns.
+They were clean shaven or had trimmed beards and moustaches, recent haircuts and looked sharp.

 A Professional Lawman